Designated hitter: Awards

-Prior to the introduction of the universal DH, interleague play added a new wrinkle to the controversy.
-Some feel that due to the DH, the American League team always had the advantage.
-The NL team had to use a bench player as the DH when the game is played in an AL park.
-Even though the AL team had to play without their DH in NL parks, that left them with a starting player available to pinch-hit and/or come in as a substitute player later in the game, as opposed to a bench player on the NL team.
-Major League Baseball Commissioner Bud Selig once proposed that the road team's rules should be followed for interleague games in order to combat this advantage for the home team, but the idea never received traction.

-The decline of pitcher Chien-Ming Wang due to an interleague game injury has been cited in support of the designated hitter.
-On June 15, 2008, Wang, at the time one of the Yankees' best pitchers, was taken out of an interleague game versus the Houston Astros due to a right foot injury he sustained while running the bases, something he was not used to doing, since pitchers do not bat in the American League.
-Wang was diagnosed with a torn Lisfranc ligament and a partial tear of the peroneus longus of the right foot.
-The cast was removed on July 29, but the extensive rehabilitation process prevented Wang from being an effective pitcher at the major league level since.
-Yankees part-owner Hank Steinbrenner showed frustration with pitchers having to bat in the National League and suggested that the League "join the modern age".
+Prior to 2020, only one designated hitter Silver Slugger Award was awarded, and only American League players were the recipients due to the National League awarding a pitcher Silver Slugger Award.
+In 2020, and since 2022, both American and National Leagues began awarding Silver Slugger Awards for designated hitters.
+The first National League DH Silver Slugger Award was given to Marcell Ozuna in 2020.
+In 2018, J. D. Martinez became the first and to date only player to win two Silver Slugger Awards in the same season, winning as both a designated hitter and a left fielder.

 Outside of Major League Baseball

+Nippon Professional Baseball

+Japan's Pacific League adopted the designated hitter in 1975, two years after its adoption in the American League.
+Japan's Central League has not adopted the designated hitter – the only top-level professional league in the world to refrain from doing so as of 2025.
+When teams from different leagues play against each other in the Japan Series or interleague games, the DH rule is adopted if the Pacific League's team hosts the game, similar to the MLB rules before the universal DH.

+Mexican League

+The Mexican League introduced the designated hitter in 1974, one year after the American League.

+Winter league baseball

+The Cuban National Series adopted the designated hitter in 1977.

+KBO League

+The KBO League introduced the designated hitter in 1984.

 Minor League Baseball

 The DH is used for all Minor League Baseball (MiLB) games.
 Prior to the adoption of the DH by the National League in 2022, only Rookie and Single-A level leagues used the DH rule in all games, while Double-A and Triple-A games, when both teams were National League affiliates the designated hitter was not used.
 The reason for the difference was that as players get closer to reaching the majors, teams preferred to have the rules mimic those of the major league teams for which the players may soon be playing.

-The Atlantic League, an independent minor league that became an MLB Partner League after the 2021 MiLB reorganization, is implementing an experimental "double-hook rule" for its 2021 season.
+The Atlantic League, an independent minor league that became an MLB Partner League after the 2021 MiLB reorganization, implemented an experimental "double-hook rule" for its 2021 season.
 Under this rule, once a team removes its starting pitcher it loses the right to use a DH for the rest of the game.
 The "double hook" rule was modified for the 2022 Atlantic League season.
 The change allows a team whose starting pitcher who goes at least five innings to keep its DH.